ravi-mrk/alpha-video-heroku/docs/start.md

 ---

 Hi this project is fully open source if you wish to help out then please do.
-Also if you believe a section of the docs could be improved then click the edit button at the button of the page.
+Also if you believe a section of the docs could be improved then click the edit button at the bottom of the page.

 ## Community Host Program